billfitzgerald/infosec-primer/getting_started.md

 </figure>
 </div>

-After a device password check, the "Install Profile" dialog will bring up a second dialog with a warning about installing a certificate to the device.
-Since the objective is to install the proxy's certificate to allow monitoring of https traffic, it is OK to accept the warning and select "Install".
+After a device password check, the **Install Profile** dialog will bring up a second dialog with a warning about installing a certificate to the device.
+Since the objective is to install the proxy's certificate to allow monitoring of https traffic, it is OK to accept the warning and select **Install**.

 <div align="center">
 <figure>